Click on hand to order.

 Professor Chen Hui Xian may return to Mount Shasta periodically to give workshops.
 We post these events as they are scheduled.
 Please return to this page for updates.

 Professor Chen and Pingping now maintain a website where their schedule can be accessed.
-They offer Chinese Essence Qigong, Awakening Light Gong, Cosmic workshops in different locations.
-We also have Chinese Essence and Soaring Crane Qigong teacher training workshops.
+They offer Chinese Essence Qigong and Awakening Light Gong, workshops in different locations.
+They also have Chinese Essence and Soaring Crane Qigong teacher training workshops.
 Those interested in traveling with them to China for in-depth Qigong teachings and practice there can also find online dates, and be notified by email, by request.
 Visit www.wisdomandpeace.com.

 A Shasta Abbey monk shared this special poem with us, found inscribed on a wall in a Tibetan Buddhist monastery: